 Handling Objections

 In some cases, the OPG may raise objections or require additional information during the registration process.
-It’s essential to be prepared to address any concerns promptly to avoid delays.
+It’s important to be prepared to address any concerns promptly to avoid further delays.
+There are two types of objections: factual objections (e.g., the donor is bankrupt, or the attorney is under 18) and prescribed objections (e.g., concerns about fraud, undue pressure, or lack of capacity).

 - Incomplete or incorrect information on the forms

-- Concerns about the donor’s capacity or undue pressure
+- Concerns about the donor’s capacity at the time of signing or evidence of undue pressure

-By understanding the required documentation and being prepared, you can navigate the LPA setup process more efficiently.
+By understanding the required documentation and being thorough with the paperwork, you can navigate the LPA setup process more efficiently and avoid costly delays.
+Working with a specialist can help ensure everything is done correctly the first time.

 Required Documentation for Deputyship